-Django Stars developed a custom Django-based platform for to help modernize the client’s sports deals website.
+Django Stars developed a custom scalable, Django-based platform to modernize the a sports merchandising website.

-“They really conform to industry best practices, along with being able to provide great insights into areas we hadn’t considered.”
+“They really conform to industry best practices, along with being able to provide great insights."

 Could you provide a brief description of your organization?